onflow/fcl-js/README.md

 ## What is FCL?

-The Flow Client Library (FCL) is a package used to interact with user wallets and the Flow blockchain.
+The Flow Client Library (FCL) JS is a package used to interact with user wallets and the Flow blockchain.
 When using FCL for authentication, dapps are able to support all FCL-compatible wallets on Flow and their users without any custom integrations or changes needed to the dapp code.

-FCL was created to make developing JavaScript applications that connect to the Flow blockchain easy and secure.
+It was created to make developing applications that connect to the Flow blockchain easy and secure.
 It defines a standardized set of communication patterns between wallets, applications, and users that is used to perform a wide variety of actions for your dapp.
 FCL also offers a full featured SDK and utilities to interact with the Flow blockchain.

-FCL JS is the javascript implementation of FCL and can be used in both browser and server environments.
+While FCL itself is a concept and standard, FCL JS is the javascript implementation of FCL and can be used in both browser and server environments.
 All functionality for connecting and communicating with wallet providers is restricted to the browser.

-For FCL on iOS, see [FCL Swift](https://github.com/zed-io/fcl-swift) contributed by [@lmcmz](https://github.com/lmcmz).
+We also have FCL Swift implementation for iOS, see [FCL Swift](https://github.com/zed-io/fcl-swift) contributed by [@lmcmz](https://github.com/lmcmz).

 ---
 ## Getting Started